navarr/multi-stream-chat/README.md

 **WARNING**: TikTok compatibility is not perfect.
 Some messages from certain users will just never show up.
 I haven't figured this out yet.

-1. Optionally, you can set your cookie SESSION_ID in the `.env` file and this may help some messages display

 ## Connecting

-Once you have Ngrok running (NGrok Step 4), you can run `node server.ts` to start the application.
+Once you have Ngrok running (NGrok Step 4), you can run `node --import=tsx server.ts` to start the application.
 Then, proceed to `https://your-free-domain.ngrok-free.app/admin.html` to control the app, and `https://your-free-domain.ngrok-free.app/` to view chat.
 This can definitely be set as an OBS Panel source, and I highly recommend you do so!